arnaudbos/i-rant/content/water-pouring-in-clojure.md

 * And pouring out `5` from a glass of capacity `8` containing `4` just returns and empty glass, not `-1`.

-Ignore the last `true` in the results, it's just the live code evaluation plugin that prints it out.
+Ignore the last `nil` in the results, it's just the live code evaluation plugin that prints it out as the result of the last `println` call.
+Go ahead and play with it a little, even change the implementation above if you will.

 Now the `fill` function: